Introduction

 At last, I am under the impression that static leads to more static.
 This may be caused by the fact that static methods can not call non-static methods or access instance variables.
 So when a developer needs to extend the behavior of a static method, he may feel stuck.
 Instead of trying to remove the static method, he may choose the path of least resistance by simply adding more static methods or fields.
 He will then gradually encounter more difficulties writing truly object-oriented code.
 For instance inheritance will not be possible.
 He will make more data public, losing encapsulation.
 He will write more code like this:

-A.fill(b);
+A.fill(b); A.process(b); A.print(b);

 At this point, he ends up being trapped in a C style of programming where objects are used as passive data-structures.